Farukh Choudhary

 Farukh Haji Kasam Choudhary (born 8 November 1996) is an Indian professional footballer who plays as a winger for Indian Super League club Chennaiyin and the India national team.

-Career

-Early career and Lonestar Kashmir
+Early career

 Encouraged by his father to take on football, Choudhary started his career as a centre back with the Maharashtra state youth teams.
+Choudhary then joined the academy of I-League side Pune.

+Club career

+Lonestar Kashmir

-Choudhary then joined the academy of I-League side, Pune.
-He then joined Lonestar Kashmir for their I-League 2nd Division campaign in which he scored six goals in 18 matches.
+Choudhary joined Lonestar Kashmir for their I-League 2nd Division campaign.
+There he scored six goals in a total of 8 matches.

 Kerala Blasters

-After his impressive performance for Lonestar Kashmir, Choudhary signed for Kerala Blasters of the Indian Super League.
+After an impressive performance for Lonestar Kashmir, Choudhary signed for Kerala Blasters of the Indian Super League.
 He made his professional debut with the club on 5 October 2016 against Atlético de Kolkata.
 He started the match and played 68 minutes as Mumbai City FC lost 1–0.

 Mumbai (loan)

 After the 2016 ISL season, Choudhary was loaned to I-League side Mumbai.
 He made his debut for the club on 8 January 2017 in their opening match of the season against DSK Shivajians.
 He started and played 56 minutes as Mumbai won 1–0.